Triathlon: Other events

 Thousands of individual triathlons are held around the world each year.
 Some are local and quite small, others with hundreds of participants.
 Many give their participants completion medals, with additional awards for placement in their age or other category group.
-A few of these races are well known because they have a long history or because they have particularly grueling courses and race conditions.
+A few of these races are well known because they have a long history or because they have particularly gruelling courses and race conditions.